-- 🕀 Laser marked
+- Retentive inks applied on removable parts; laser marking for production or expiry date

 - Production or expiry date

-- X Any other direct printing
+- X Bleeding inks; any other direct printing

 PET TRAYS: CURRENT SITUATION IN EU (COLLECTION, SORTING, RECYCLING)

 PET trays are not yet widely collected for recycling in a significant number of European regions.
 PET trays are often considered to contaminate PET bottle bales and affect the quality of the PET flake.